 Some of Japanese cinema’s heavy hitters play leading roles such as Toshiro Mifune as General Anami, So Yamamura as Admiral Yonai, Chishu Ryu as Prime Minister Suzuki, and Hakuo Matsumoto as one of the first actors to portray the Emperor onscreen.
 But the most memorable performance is Toshio Kurosawa as Major Hatanaka, the main ringleader of the plot.
 Kurosawa is hysterical, unhinged, and volatile, like a volcano constantly on the verge of erupting.

-Also directed by Kihachi Okamoto, this docudrama focuses on the last major battle of the Pacific War.
+Another entry in Toho’s 8-15 war movie series and also directed by Kihachi Okamoto, this docudrama focuses on the last major battle of the Pacific War.
 With a large cast of actors primarily playing historical figures – and some fictional ones – the movie shows the defense preparation, strategy, and eventual fight the Japanese waged to defend Okinawa.
 Seeing soldiers being machine-gunned, bombed, and burnt does get a little monotonous in a two-and-a-half-hour movie, but it does a good job at showing the depth the Japanese went to when fighting a war they were doomed to lose.

 Port Arthur (二百三高地) – 1980